isactes/isactes/README.md

 # 💫 About Me:
 Hi there!
-I'm Isac 🎧🎮💻<br>No matter what, you keep finding something to fithg for 🎮<br><br>I'm a beginner to be a Developer!.<br><br>⭐ I learning something new I like to create apps and examples and share them here so that my future self is not so lost.
+I'm Isac 🎧🎮💻<br>No matter what, you keep finding something to fithg for 🎮<br><br>I'm a beginner to be a QA Engineer<br><br>⭐ I learning something new I like to create apps and examples about QA & Devs and share them here  so that my future self is not so lost.
 If my examples help you, welcome to my space 🤔.
 ```javascript
 	const Isac = {
 		pronouns: ['he', 'him'],